-I often get asked, “What is the difference between a porter and a stout?”
+I often get asked on brewery tours, “What is the difference between a porter and a stout?”
 Stouts and Porters are dark in color, most have dark malt flavors of coffee and chocolate, and to many are very similar.
 The answer is… it’s a little complicated.
 Here’s why.

 Brief History of Porter

 Porter was the first beer style to be produced on a massive scale.
 Porter breweries came out of 18th century London, the center of the beginnings of the industrial revolution.
 Many goods were being made in factories for the first time, and porter was one of those goods.
 Porter was the first beer style to be consumed on every continent, as British ships were on every ocean putting flags into anything that didn’t move.
 On all of those ships sailors were drinking Porter.